Master of Bioscience Engineering: Cellular and Genetic Engineering (Leuven)KU Leuven

-You are educated throughout the Master's programme to an advanced level in molecular and cellular biology, as well as biotechnology and its diverse applications.
+You are trained throughout the Master's programme to an advanced level in molecular and cellular biology, as well as biotechnology and its diverse applications.
 You are guided to acquire the disciplinary knowledge, skills and attitudes and to integrate them towards efficient and sustainable solutions for socially relevant problems.
 Opportunities are also offered, both inside and outside the curriculum, to work on your personal development.
 Finally, together with professional and ethics experts you will reflect on the place of biotechnology in society.

 Does this course require proof of English proficiency?